On the maximal directional Hilbert transform: Norm estimate: Proof of Proposition

 We use this estimate to successively peel away each factor $f_N$ occurring in $F_{\bar{\alpha}}$, replacing it by $e(p_N \cdot)\chi_N$ instead.
 Specifically, starting with any $\bar{\alpha} = (\bar{m}, \bar{n}) \in \mathbb M_h[r, \bar{\mu}; s, \bar{\nu}]$, we can write is a product of $p+q-1$ factors.
 As a result,

 The last step above uses \eqref{core estimate} with $H = e(p_{m_1} \cdot ) F^{[2]}$, which is bounded by 1 according to Proposition \ref{Lemma 3}\eqref{gN-conditions}.
 Iterating the argument in \eqref{hacking away} exactly $\mu_{1} + \ldots + \mu_{k} + \nu_{1} + \ldots \nu_{l} = p+q$ times (and using \eqref{core estimate} with a different choice of $H$ at each stage), we are able to remove all factors $f_N$ and are left with the integrand $G_{\bar{\alpha}}$.
 This is the desired claim \eqref{FsameG-estimate}.
 0.1in Regarding \eqref{E-nonempty}, we recall from Lemma \ref{Lemma 4}\eqref{EN-tree-system} that the family of functions $\{\chi_N := \chi_{E_N}\}$ is a tree system.
 In particular, for any two indices $N < N'$, the sets $E_N$ and $E_{N'}$ (which are non-empty by Proposition \ref{Lemma 3}) are either disjoint or nested.
 Their intersection is nonempty precisely when $E_N \supseteq E_{N'}$, which in turn happens if and only if $N$ is an ancestor of $N'$, when represented as vertices on the binary tree $\mathcal T_h$.
-Thus $E_{\bar{\alpha}}$ is nonempty if and only if the indices in $\bar{\alpha}$ are all ancestors or descendants of one another.
+Thus $E_{\bar{\alpha}}$ is nonempty if and only if there is a strict lineage among the indices in $\bar{\alpha}$, i.e., for any two entries of $\bar{\alpha}$, one is either an ancestor or a descendant of the other.
 In other words, the vertices of $\bar{\alpha}$ lie on a ray of $\mathcal T_h$, i.e. $\bar{\alpha} \in \mathbb M_{h}'$.
+It follows from the definition \eqref{def-esets} and more precisely from Lemma \ref{Lemma 4}\eqref{EN-tree-system} that the sets $E_N$ shrink as $N$ proceeds down a ray of the tree.
+Thus $E_{\bar{\alpha}}$ must equal $E_{N_0}$, where $N_0 = ||\bar{\alpha}||_{\infty}$ is the terminating vertex of the ray that contains the indices of $\bar{\alpha}$.
+This leads to \eqref{set-vector-number}.
 0.1in Part \eqref{F-G-G'} is obtained by adding the estimates deduced in the first two parts of the lemma over all $\bar{\alpha} \in \mathbb M_h$.
 The verification is left to the interested reader.
 Note the importance of the large constant $C$ in this step, as a result of which the error implicit in $\cong$ remains small even after summing over $\#(\mathbb M_h) = O(2^{2hp}) = O(2^{2mp_0})$ terms. \end{proof}